p0sel0k/evolved.lua/README.md

 The prologue and epilogue fragments do not require an explicit query.
 They will be executed before and after the system is processed, regardless of the query.

 > [!NOTE]
 > And one more thing about systems.
-Execution callbacks are called in the [deferred scope](#deferred-operations), this means that all modifying operations inside the callback will be queued and applied after the system processed all chunks.
+Execution callbacks are called in the [deferred scope](#deferred-operations), which means that all modifying operations inside the callback will be queued and applied after the system has processed all chunks.
 But prologue and epilogue callbacks are not called in the deferred scope, so all modifying operations inside them will be applied immediately.
 This is done to avoid confusion and to make it clear that prologue and epilogue callbacks are not part of the chunk processing.

 ### Advanced Topics